Main challenges of insect farming

 Overreliance on Public Funds

-Companies have received substantial financial support from governments worldwide, totalling hundreds of millions of euros.Half of Ÿnsect's (France) funding is public, according to its co-founder.
-Aspire Food Group (Canada) has received over 35 M$ in public funding, but laid off 66% of its employees in November 2024.
-Innovafeed received a 12 M$ grant from the USDA in the United States.
+Companies have received substantial financial support from governments worldwide, totalling hundreds of millions of euros.In France, Ynsect has received half of its funding from public funds, according to the co-founder.
+In Canada, Aspire Food Group has received over 35 M$ in taxpayer support but has laid off 66% of its staff in November 2024.
+In the US, Innovafeed received a 12 M$ grant from the USDA.

-Contrary to public opinion, only 5% of insect farming funding is dedicated to human consumption, due to low consumer acceptance and cultural barriers.Despite initial enthusiasm, the industry underestimated the "yuck factor" of human food and the difficulty of using food waste to feed insects.
+Contrary to public perception, only about 5% of the insect farming sector’s funding targets human food due to low consumer acceptance and cultural barriers.Despite initial enthusiasm, the industry underestimated both the “yuck factor” in human diets and the difficulty of using food waste to feed insects.

-The industry focuses mainly on animal feed, especially aquaculture.
-Pet food accounts for over half the market, but is mainly concentrated on a high-end niche segment.
+The industry primarily focuses on animal feed, including aquaculture. accounts for more than half of the market, but it primarily focuses on a niche premium segment.

 Insect-based fertilizers are expensive